CPunch/openpunk/content/critiques/laika/index.md

 ## Improper use of git branches

 This is something I haven't improved on in a while.
-Since most of my projects a solo-developed (me, myself, and I) I tend to ignore the proper usage of development branches.
+Since most of my projects are solo-developed (me, myself, and I) I tend to ignore the proper usage of development branches.
 The 'main' branch is the stable, dev & prod branch all at once.
 While I have some CI to test for things like compilation, this should be split into at least a 'dev' and 'main' branch. 'main' being the stable & production branch of the repository.